-Throughout the elective, faculty (including nurse practitioners and physician assistants with faculty title), fellows, and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g., review of progress notes, H&P, direct observation forms, informal feedback and narratives, PRIME+ form, NCAT, etc.) that may be communicated by writing or verbally.
+Throughout the electives, faculty (including nurse practitioners and physician assistants with faculty title), fellows, and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g., review of progress notes, H&P, direct observation forms, informal feedback and narratives, PRIME+ form, NCAT, etc.) that may be communicated by writing or verbally.
 The purpose of this feedback is to help students identify strengths and opportunities for improvement.
 Students should proactively request formative feedback on a regular basis and the required frequency for written formative feedback is outlined in the elective specific section of each syllabus.

-Any significant deficiencies or concerns should be communicated by the faculty to the elective and/or site director with written documentation that the feedback has been provided to the student.
+Any significant deficiencies or concerns should be communicated by the faculty to the electives and the individual course director with written documentation that the feedback has been provided to the student.
 If deficiencies or problematic issues are noted late in the elective, timely feedback will be given by an assessor to offer the student the opportunity to improve.
-Ideally this should have occurred prior to assigning a score of "does not meet expectations" on an EPO.
-The elective director maintains the ability to assign a summative Level 1 for an egregious action even late in elective.
+This should occur prior to assigning a score of "does not meet expectations" on an EPO, when possible.
+The electives director maintains the ability to assign a summative Level 1 for an egregious action even late in electives.